datanav/docs/rdf-support.rst

 The RDF registry
 ================

-When working with RDF data in the node, we would like to be able to define, maintain and share these RDF prefixes among our datasets and transforms.
-To achieve this, the Sesam node has a built-in *RDF registry* for this purpose.
+When working with RDF data in Sesam, we would like to be able to define, maintain and share these RDF prefixes among our datasets and DTL transforms.
+To achieve this, Sesam has a built-in *RDF registry* for this purpose.
 You configure the registry by including an entity in your configuration on the form:

 ::